vyahello/pytest-bootcamp/README.md

 # Pytest bootcamp
-My own implementation of pytest bootcamp project is aimed on helping to comprehend a `pytest` framework by newcomers.
+Pytest bootcamp project is aimed on helping to comprehend a `pytest` framework by newcomers.
 Describes basics of pytest python testing framework.

 ## Table of contents